 To see how many sales you can get, you would need to project how much traffic comes through your site.

-You then need to estimate a conversion rate (how many of your visitors lead to sales).
+You must estimate a conversion rate (how many visitors lead to sales).

-In this example, the commission rates are on the lower end so you need to get more sales to earn a good profit.
+In this example, the commission rates are lower, so you need to get more sales to earn a good profit.

-But, these types of items often convert better meaning more of the people that click your link become customers.
+But, these types of items often convert better, meaning more people who click your link become customers.

 You can also review the earnings of some of the top affiliates to get a sense of how much you can make with affiliate marketing.

-For instance, Pat Flynn, one of the most popular affiliate marketers grew his affiliate marketing income to over $100,000 per month in a few short years.
+For instance, Pat Flynn, one of the most popular affiliate marketers, grew his affiliate marketing income to over $100,000 monthly in a few short years.

-So while we can see that there is a lot of potential with affiliate marketing, there are still steps that you will need to take if you want to be successful.
+So, while we can see that there is a lot of potential with affiliate marketing, there are still steps you will need to take to be successful.